-Recipients are also required to maintain and submit a copy of incurred expenses to the Centre if requested.
-At the expiration of the award, any unexpended funds must be returned.
+Recipients are also required to maintain and submit a copy of incurred expenses to the Centre.
+At the completion of the research, any unexpended funds must be returned.

-Applications must be submitted in electronic format as a single PDF to forensic.centre@usask.ca by/on Wednesday March 8, 2023.
+Applications must be submitted in electronic format (MS Word or pdf) to forensic.centre@usask.ca by 12:00 p.m. (noon) Thursday, October 31, 2019.